benhoyt/benhoyt.github.com/writings/2020-07-22-do-not-track.md

 </div>

-<p>At some point, Soghoian writes, "<span>the Behavioral Advertising Opt
+<p>At some point, Soghoian said, "<span>the Behavioral Advertising Opt
 Out header seems to have been discarded, and instead, focus has shifted to a single header to communicate a user's preference to not be tracked</span>".
 The final <a